HR Record Retention Guidelines for 2026

 Equal Employment Opportunity (EEO) Laws protect employees and job applicants from discrimination based on race, religion, sex, gender, national origin, and other protected characteristics.
 These laws apply to all aspects of employment, from hiring and termination to workplace policies and practices.
 Employers are required to maintain detailed records, including job applications and personnel files, for at least one year.
 In the case of termination, records must be kept for one year from the date of termination.
 Employers must also retain records related to any discrimination charges or claims until the case is fully resolved.

-Employee Access to Personnel Files
+Employee Access to Records

-Equal Opportunity Employment
+Equal Opportunity Employment Oversight

-Litigation
+Employment-Related Litigation

-The Proper Way to Dispose of Employee Records
+The Proper Way To Dispose Of Employee Records

 Many businesses choose to store personnel files for up to seven years after an employee’s termination, regardless of regulatory requirements.
 This timeframe is seen as a best practice, as it covers the maximum federal and state statutes of limitations.